Table of Contents:

 - Go over one page OR make the cover letter too short. (i.e. 2 short paragraphs)

-- Use super small font or super small margins to fit everything onto one page.
+- Use small font or small margins to fit everything onto one page.
+Font should be no smaller than size 11 and margins should be 1″ all around.

 - Have any typos or grammatical errors.